PlainConcepts/NetCore-Docker-Workshop/src/Docu/2. Docker compose/Add docker compose.md

 > docker-compose build
 ```

-Once the command has finished, check that the images has been created with `docker images` and the containers running with `docker ps`.
+Once the command has finished, check that the images has been created executing in the command prompt or shell `docker images`.
+To see the the containers running list execute `docker ps`.
 Note that this containers do not have the external port since we have not defined one.
 This implies that the applications will not receive our requests.
 We will open the external ports in the next step.

 ## Extending the base configuration
 By convention the `docker-compose.yml` file contains the base configuration of our services.
 As a good practice, we extend this configuration adding more files that overrides the values of the precedent ones.
 By default the docker-compose command reads the files `docker-compose.yml` and `docker-compose.override.yml`.
-The override file is used to override vslues of the base configuration and extend it.
+The override file is used to override values of the base configuration and extend it.
 If configuration files with other names are required (f.i. we can create one file `docker-compose.prod.yml` with production configuration) we need to specify them explicitly using the `-f` parameter, as in this example:

 ```
 docker-compose -f docker-compose.yml -f docker-compose.prod.yml up